Are you finding that your website isn’t attracting as much traffic as you’d like?

 Determine the primary or preferred version of the content that you want search engines to index and rank.

-You can easily set canonical tags in Rank Math.
+You can easily set canonical tags using Rank Math.

 Create content that offers unique insights, perspectives, or information that cannot be found elsewhere.
 Original content improves SEO and enhances user engagement and satisfaction.